wcko87/beatoraja-english-guide/BMS-Tools-and-Resources.md

 **Note:** If you get the error "missing hostfxr.dll", install [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1).

+**Note 2:** The preview generator may fail if your system language is set to Polish.

 #### How to use the Preview Audio Generator:
 Open command prompt in the same folder as the audio generator and run:
 ```